AndrewEzeamama/EmiratesNBD/README.md

 ## Submission:

-Once the activity is completed, commit/ push your code into your own GitHub repo.
-Please share the GitHub repository URL with hiring team, so they can review your work.
+Once you have completed your work, share an invite of **your own** GitHub repo to **projectforyou20@gmail.com**, and send out an email to our hiring team.
+We will review your work.

 # Happy Coding!!